 If your big toe becomes stiff, painful, or difficult to move, you may be suffering from hallux rigidus.
 Left untreated, hallux rigidus can affect your balance and mobility.
 Toe pain caused by hallux rigidus can lead to more serious injury if not treated correctly.
-Eddie Davis, DPM, at South Texas Podiatrist in San Antonio, Texas, regularly works with patients to treat and relieve the symptoms of hallux rigidus.
+Eddie Davis, DPM, at South Texas Podiatrist in the Stone Oak area of San Antonio, Texas, regularly works with patients to treat and relieve the symptoms of hallux rigidus.
 Request your appointment today by calling the office or by clicking the online booking tool.

 Hallux rigidus is a common podiatric problem that causes one or both of your big toes to become stiff, rigid, and generally painful.
 Your big toe joint helps you walk and run.
 If you’re unable to push off of your big toe without pain, you may shorten your stride, transfer weight to the outside of your foot, or put undue pressure on your hip.
 Over time, compensating for toe pain caused by hallux rigidus can increase your risk of other, more serious health problems.

 Hallux rigidus can develop for a variety of reasons.
 Sometimes, it’s the result of a traumatic event such as a sports-related injury or toe fracture.
 Other times, it develops as a result of poor alignment and walking mechanics.
 Over the years, poor alignment or walking mechanics increase your risk of wear-and-tear damage, and in turn, joint degeneration and pain.

 Podiatrists like Dr. Davis recognize four different stages of hallux rigidus:

 During the earliest stage of hallux rigidus, your toe becomes irritated and experiences a mild loss of motion.
 If Dr. Davis catches hallux rigidus in stage 1, he might recommend treatment with custom orthotics to reposition your first metatarsal joint.